walterbb/CS_361/README.md

 # Spray Cave Climbing App
 An app to upload and view custom rock climbs for the Dixon cave climbing wall.

-# Climb Data Microservice
+# Mortgage Rate Microservice
-A microservice to store and send data for custom climbs.
-Uses zeromq to communicate over a network.
+A microservice to calculate mortgage rate based on credit score.

 # Connect to server
 import zmq